 Mr. Fullerton: The porch enclosure is a common occurrence.
-If there are any cottages in Coral requirements discussed.
+If there are any cottages in Coral well over the 12 required.

+Gables, this is definitely one of them.
+There is no question that it bears all the requirements discussed.
 It has a stucco finish, while it may have been modified in the past it is still there.
 The front porch is a non-issue, we have talked about the decorative features and the casement and sash windows.
-I think that we are well over the 12 required.
+I think that we are